dutyjs/duty/README.md

 # how to set notification

-run the daemon.sh script first

-change your working directory to where duty-js was installed

-for example

-`cd /usr/lib/node_modules/duty-js`

-`./daemon.sh _executable_path_of_duty-js`
+run `duty create-service`

+it should be noted that for now notification only works for linux O.S with systemd as the daemon manager

 automatically notification is been set for added todo, incase you want to disable notification for a todo do this

-`duty set_notify 23abcdef false 3000` // al the arguments are required, the first argument `set_notify` sets the notification, the second argument is the hash to work on, the fourth argument ( false ) disables notification, the fifth argument 3000 specifies the timeout of a notification
+`duty set_notify 23abcdef false 3000` // all the arguments are required, the first argument `set_notify` sets the notification, the second argument is the hash to work on, the fourth argument ( false ) disables notification, the fifth argument 3000 specifies the timeout of a notification

 # the daemon method